Fire ants are red-colored insects. A sting from a fire ant delivers a harmful substance, called venom, into your skin.

 - The type of insect, if possible

 The National Poison Control Center (1-800-222-1222) can be called from anywhere in the United States.
 This national hotline number will let you talk to experts in poisoning.
 They will give you further instructions.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

 What to Expect at the Emergency Room

 The sooner appropriate treatment is started, the better the outcome.
-Patients not allergic to fire ants should be completely fine in a few hours to a few days.
-Individuals with severe allergic reactions may need to be hospitalized.
+People who are not allergic to fire ants should be fine in a few hours to a few days.
+People with severe allergic reactions may need to stay in the hospital.